-Whether or not they supplement their diets with plant products, most geckos eagerly consume insects and other small arthropods.
-Crickets and roaches are excellent staples, but you must offer other bugs, such as roaches, mealworms, superworms, silkworms, soldier fly larvae and wax worms, to ensure your pets have a well-rounded diet.
-Superworms and mealworms have higher fat content than crickets, roaches and superworms do, so offer them only in moderation -- perhaps once per week.
+Whether or not they supplement their diets with plant products, most baby geckos eagerly consume insects and other small arthropods.
+Crickets and roaches are excellent staples, but you must offer other bugs, such as roaches, mealworms, superworms, silkworms, soldier fly larvae, and wax worms, to ensure your pets have a well-rounded diet.
+Superworms and mealworms have higher fat content than crickets, roaches, and superworms do, so offer them only in moderation—perhaps once per week.

-Day geckos, crested geckos and a few other species include fruits, flowers, nectar and similar foods on their menu, along with the insects that carnivorous gecko species eat.
-Accordingly, you can provide these omnivorous species occasional fruit treats.
+Day geckos, crested geckos, and a few other gecko pet species include fruits, flowers, nectar, and similar foods on their menu, along with the insects that carnivorous gecko species eat.
+Accordingly, you can provide these omnivorous species with occasional fruit treats.

 Fruit treats should represent no more than 10 percent of your pet's diet.
 Remove all plant-based foods after 24 hours to prevent spoilage.
 Old fruits and vegetables may attract fruit flies and other pests.

-Some hobbyists offer fruit-flavored baby foods to their omnivorous geckos.
+Some hobbyists offer fruit-flavored baby foods to their omnivorous baby geckos.
 Some specimens relish these products.
-Offer a dab about three times per week -- but know that baby food does not provide suitable nutrition for geckos.
+Offer a dab about three times per week — but know that baby food does not provide suitable nutrition for geckos.

-Experienced hobbyists strive to overcome such deficiencies by supplementing baby food with vitamins and minerals -- but, as the exact nutritional requirements of most reptiles are poorly understood, efforts often amount to little more than semi-educated guesswork.
+Experienced hobbyists who keep lizards for pets strive to overcome such deficiencies by supplementing baby food with vitamins and minerals—but, as the exact nutritional requirements of most reptiles are poorly understood, efforts often amount to little more than semi-educated guesswork.

 Commercial powdered gecko foods, mixed with water, yield a pasty food similar to baby food.
 Their manufacturers claim these products are fortified to provide a balanced diet, thereby making them preferable to baby food.
 Several breeders have successfully raised multiple generations by feeding their lizards such foods exclusively.